RedsXDD/neopywal.nvim/README.md

 ## Enjoy

-If you like this work you can give it a star ⭐
+If you like this work you can give this project a star ⭐

 [//]: # "vim:fileencoding=utf-8:foldmethod=marker:foldenable"